JWBurgers/deciphering-bitcoin/References.md

 Gibbons, James. \[1859\] 1968. *The Banks of New York, Their Dealers, The Clearing House, and the Panic of 1857*.
 Westport, CT: Greenwood Press.

+Gleeson-White, Jane.
+2013. *Double Entry: How the Merchants of Venice Created Modern Finance*.
+London: Allen & Unwin.

 Goldthwaite, Richard.
 1985.
 Local banking in Renaissance Florence. *Journal of European Economic History*, 14, 5-55.

 Goldthwaite, Richard.
 1987.
 The Medici bank and the world of Florentine capitalism. *Past & Present*, 114, 3-31.